istio/istio.io/_blog/2018/egress-https.md

 ## Bookinfo Sample Application with External Details Web Service

 ### Initial Setting
-To demonstrate the scenario of consuming an external web service, I will start with a Kubernetes cluster with [Istio installed]({{home}}/docs/setup/kubernetes/quick-start.html#installation-steps).
-Then I will deploy [Istio Bookinfo Sample Application]({{home}}/docs/guides/bookinfo.html).
-This application uses the _details_ microservice to fetch book details, for example the number of pages and the publisher.
+To demonstrate the scenario of consuming an external web service, I start with a Kubernetes cluster with [Istio installed]({{home}}/docs/setup/kubernetes/quick-start.html#installation-steps).
+Then I deploy [Istio Bookinfo Sample Application]({{home}}/docs/guides/bookinfo.html).
+This application uses the _details_ microservice to fetch book details, such as the number of pages and the publisher.
 The original _details_ microservice provides the book details without consulting any external service.

 The example commands in this blog post will work with Istio version 0.2+, with or without [Mutual TLS](https://istio.io/docs/concepts/security/mutual-tls.html) enabled.